Low regularity symplectic schemes for stochastic NLS: Convergence Analysis of the Midpoint Rule

 \subsection{Existence and Stability}

-Because the methods discussed in this paper are implicit we must employ a fixed point iteration to solve the method at each time step, for this reason we wish to show that such a process would indeed converge to the correct thing.
+Because the methods discussed in this paper are implicit, we must employ a fixed-point iteration to solve the method at each time step; for this reason, we aim to demonstrate that such a process indeed converges to the correct solution.
 This can be captured in the following statement: \begin{theorem}[Convergence of Fixed Point Iterations] Let $ R_n>0 $ and $ \alpha >1 $.
 Then, for any $ u_n,v,w\in B_{R_n}(H^\alpha) = \set{u\in H^\alpha : \norm{u}_{H^\alpha}< R_n} $ we have that $ \mfS_t^j(u_n) $ converges to $ u_{n+1} $ almost surely, i.e.

 \end{theorem} \begin{proof} We want to show that for sufficiently small, but positive $ t $, that the iterates of $ \mfS_t(u_n) $ form a convergent sequence.
 We have